cmaier/7tools/README.md

 [![Release](https://jitpack.io/v/cmaier/7tools.svg)](https://jitpack.io/cmaier/7tools)

+### :bangbang: There might be breaking changes on new releases.

 ### How to add it to my Android project?

 #### First - Add the repo to your projects repositories: